Beirut Central District: National Unity Square

 National Unity Square is a landscaped design garden on the southern slope of the Serail Hill.
-The garden was originally designed by Vladimir Djurovic in basalt stone; the project was completed in 2009 and is currently being upgraded.
+The garden was originally designed by Vladimir Djurovic in basalt stone; the project was completed in 2009.
 The garden was conceptualized in a cascading manner as to cope with the sloping nature of the area's topography.
 The Russian sculptor Maguerditch Mazmanian presented a statue of Lebanese Prime Minister Rafik Hariri depicting him as if walking through the garden.
 Elongated planes of gray stone and water mirrors, laid on a grass surface, step down towards the city.
 A row of Jacaranda trees marks the edge between the steps and the Grand Serail’s façade.

 Khalil Gibran Garden

 This popular Beirut destination was named after the famous Lebanese-American Poet Khalil Gibran.
 With an area of 6000 square meters, this garden was landscaped to emphasize its status as a main entrance to the city center.
 Its landscaped design consists of two circular lawns looking out into the garden and the UN House.
 Trees surround a blue water fountain and a brick-tiled platform, with six obelisks marking the gates of the garden.
-Several sculptures of abstract art inspired by Khalil Gibran dot the location.
+Sculptures of abstract art inspired by Khalil Gibran dot the location.

 The space also witnessed numerous political protests in the past years adding to the venue's strategic importance.
 It also hosts, since 2005, a permanent sit-in tent for the demand of the release of Lebanese prisoners in Syria.